Racheal-cloud/carefinder-project/README.md

 10. Export and Sharing
 11. Testing
 12. Deployment
-13. Conclusion
+13. Conclusion.

 ## 1. Introduction
 CareFinder is a search engine for hospitals, currently available exclusively in Nigeria.
 It aims to provide users with a convenient and efficient way to find hospitals within their region and access essential information about them.
 This repository contains the source code for Carefinder, along with documentation on how to set it up and contribute to its development.

 ## 2. Features
 Hospital Search: Users can search for hospitals within their region by location or selecting from a list of nearby cities.
-The platform provides a list of hospitals with contact details such as address, phone number, and email.
+The platform provides a list of hospitals with contact details such as address, and phone number.

 Export Hospitals: Users can export the list of hospitals to a CSV file for easy storage and sharing of information.

 Share Hospitals: The platform allows users to share the list of hospitals via email or by generating a shareable link.

-User Authentication: CareFinder utilizes NextAuth library for user authentication.
+User Authentication: CareFinder utilizes Firestore library for user authentication.
 It provides a secure login system, allowing admin users to create an account and access the admin features of CareFinder.

 ## 3. Prerequisites
 Before getting started with the Hospital Finder App, ensure that you have the following prerequisites: